-Finally, to filter out additive noise from the MFCCs and to focus our features on deviations rather than means, we normalize each coefficient by subtracting its global mean in a process called cepstral mean normalization.9
+Finally, to filter out additive noise from the MFCCs and to focus our features on deviations rather than means, each coefficient is normalized by subtracting its global mean in a process called cepstral mean normalization.9

-9Of course, in incremental processing we do not know the global mean because we do not know the signal's future.
-However, we can approximate the global mean from a sliding window that captures
+9Of course, in incremental processing we do not know the global mean because the signal's future is still unknown.
+However, the global mean can be approximated from a sliding window that captures

-Articulation changes relatively slowly (compared to the windowing frequency) and the transitions between speech sounds are just as important as the stationary phases.10 This somewhat breaks our short-term stationarity assumption from above.
-To explicitly model gradual change, we take the delta between adjacent frames' parameters and the delta of deltas, for change and acceleration, respectively, resulting in a total of 39 parameters per feature frame.
+Articulation changes relatively slowly (compared to the windowing frequency) and the transitions between speech sounds are just as important as the stationary phases.10 This somewhat breaks the short-term stationarity assumption from above.
+To explicitly model gradual change, the delta between adjacent frames' parameters is used, as well as the the delta of deltas, for change and acceleration, respectively, resulting in a total of 39 parameters per feature frame.